informedcitizenry/6502.Net/README.md

-﻿6502.Net, A Simple .Net-Based 65xx and Z80 Cross-Assembler
+﻿6502.Net, A .Net-Based Cross-Assembler for Several 8-Bit Microprocessors.

-Version 2.2.1
+Version 2.3

 ## Overview